 According to a 2007 report from the Center for Housing Policy, American households, whether renting or owning, are under increased pressure to maintain housing.
 Between 1997 and 2005, the number of working families paying more than half their income for housing increased 87 percent, from 2.4 million to 4.5 million.
 When families living in severely inadequate or dilapidated housing are included, the total of working families with critical housing needs rises to 5.2 million nationally.
 Housing needs exist across “the housing landscape” from large to small metropolitan areas, in urban and suburban counties alike.

 The biblical theme of “exile” guides this policy statement.
 After offering a working definition and an account of the historical context, the report focuses on two major themes.
 The first theme is “The Land of Exile,” which explores the difficulties and injustices endured by people with serious mental illness.
 The experience of mental illness disorders people’s lives in ways that exile them from themselves, their families, and their community.
 The second theme, “God’s Call to Comfort,” focuses on appropriate ways congregations can minister with and to people with a serious mental illness.
-Throughout this report, people are understood from a …
+Throughout this report, people are understood from …

 Guidelines for Congregations Considering A Request to Presbytery to be Dismissed